shortpatti/aboutme/pages/about.md

  January 2018 to January 2019

 - Worked with the Microsoft Edge development team to rewrite the Microsoft Edge Enterprise Deployment Guide.
-- Worked with the networking team to update the VPN and other networking content.
+- Worked with the networking team to update the Always On VPN and other networking content.

 #### Contract Research Librarian &amp; Technical Writer